Uncover The Best Methods For Perfectly Shaping Straw Hats

 Q: Can I wash my straw hat?

 A: Yes, you can wash your straw hat, but it is important to note that not all types of straw can be submerged in water.
-Before attempting to wash your hat, determine what type of straw it is made from.
+Before washing your hat, determine what type of straw it is made from.
 Some common straw materials include raffia, seagrass, and palm leaf.
 The washing method will differ for each type.

 Q: How do I clean a raffia straw hat?